pepkit/pepspec/docs/looper/code/hello-world-intermediate.md

           SRA_2: "{SRR}_2.fastq.gz"

-Similar to the intermediate example, this advanced example leverages sample_modifiers to extend the project and serive sample attributes.
+Similar to the intermediate example, this advanced example leverages sample_modifiers to extend the project and derive sample attributes.

 Finally, let's take a look at one of the pipeline interfaces